epwalsh/allennlp-manager/README.md

 ## Configuration

 A project is customized through the `Project.toml` file in the root directory of the project.
-There is a section `[project]` for general options such as the log level (which applies to both the CLI and the dashboard) and a `[server]` section for dashboard-specific options such the host port to bind to.
+There is a section `[project]` for general options such as the log level (which applies to both the CLI and the dashboard) and a `[server]` section for dashboard-specific options such as the host port to bind to.

 For convenience, you can open the configuration file quickly with the command `mallennlp edit`.